LIPS-scheme/lips/REFERENCE.md

 ```
 (debugger)

-Function stop JavaScript code in debugger.
+Function that triggers the JavaScript debugger (e.g. the browser devtools)
+using the "debugger;" statement.
+If a debugger is not running this
+function does nothing.
 ```

 ## defmacro?
 ```
 (defmacro? expression)

-Function check if object is macro and it's expandable.
+Checks if object is a macro and it's expandable.
 ```

 ## degree->radians
 ```
 (degree->radians x)

-Convert degree to radians.
+Convert degrees to radians.
 ```

 ## delete-file
 ```
 (delete-file filename)

-Function delete the file of given name.
+Deletes the file of given name.
 ```

 ## denominator